Manage Dashboard Access with Multi-factor Authentication

 Logging in with MFA enabled is only slightly different than a normal login.
 When you enter admin account credentials, a second prompt appears, depending on which type of MFA factors you’ve enabled.

 If a user loses access to a primary factor, they can choose to Select Another Method and try with any of the other factors, including recovery codes.
-Hence the importance of enrolling multiple methods to prevent being locked out of your account.
+Hence the importance of enrolling in multiple methods to prevent being locked out of your account.